-A Cocotte is an ovenproof dish.
-It can be made of ceramic or enamelled cast iron.
+A cocotte is an ovenproof dish.
+It can be made of ceramic or cast iron (enamelled or plain.)

-Some larger ones have lids that have spikes on the underside, to concentrate where the dripping happens so that the dish cooking inside becomes self-basting.
+Some larger ones have lids that have short spikes protruding on the underside, to concentrate where the dripping happens so that the food cooking inside becomes self-basting.